 Users accessing the system through an unlimited End User license are taken to a customizable End User Interface (EUI), a simplified interface with fewer options than the Staff Interface.
-The default EUI is HTML-based and can be modified through the out-of-the-box HTML templates provided in the EUI Templates table (see EUI Templates Table later in this document).
+The default EUI is HTML-based and can be modified through the out-of-the-box HTML templates provided in the EUI Templates table.
+For more details see the EUI Templates Table later in this collection.